Updated July 15, 2023

 - It helps in assisting accounting professionals and accountants to maintain accuracy.

-- The accounting equation is based on a double-entry bookkeeping system that helps in balancing the equation, restricting chances of error.
+- The accounting equation is based on a double-entry bookkeeping system that helps balance the equation, restricting chances of error.

 - It helps maintain business efficiency by determining the debits and credits of business transactions.